prrao87/fine-grained-sentiment/README.md

  - **Logistic Regression**: Trains a simple logistic regression model after converting the vocabulary to feature vectors and considering the effect of word frequencies using TF-IDF.
  - **SVM**: Trains a simple linear  support vector machine after converting the vocabulary to feature vectors and considering the effect of word frequencies using TF-IDF.
  - **FastText**: Trains a [FastText](https://fasttext.cc/docs/en/supervised-tutorial.html) classifier using a combination of trigrams and a 7-word context window size.
- - **Flair**: Trains a [Flair NLP](https://github.com/zalandoresearch/flair) classifier using ["stacked" embeddings](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md), i.e. a combined representation of either GloVe, Bert or ELMo word embeddings and Flair (forward and backward) string embeddings.
+ - **Flair**: Trains a [Flair NLP](https://github.com/zalandoresearch/flair) classifier using ["stacked" embeddings](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md#training-a-text-classification-model), i.e. a combined representation of either GloVe, Bert or ELMo word embeddings and Flair (forward and backward) string embeddings.
+ - **Causal Transformer**: Trains a small transformer model based on OpenAI's GPT-2 architecture (but *much* smaller) using a causal (i.e. *left-to-right*) pre-trained language model.
+The pre-trained model's weights are obtained from HuggingFace's [NAACL transfer learning tutorial](https://github.com/prrao87/naacl_transfer_learning_tutorial) - following which we can simply fine-tune the model's top layers by adding a custom classification head.

 ## Installation